Green Bay Packers, Inc.: Board of directors

+Corporate structure

+The Packers have been a publicly owned, non-profit corporation since August 18, 1923.
+The Packers have been granted an exemption to the NFL's ban on corporate ownership of clubs, as the Packers have been a publicly owned corporation prior to that prohibition.
+The NFL requires every club to be wholly owned by either a single owner or a small group of owners, one of whom must hold a 30% stake in the team.

 Shareholder rights

-Even though it is referred to as "common stock" in corporate offering documents, a share of Packers stock does not share the same rights traditionally associated with common or preferred stock.
-It does not include an equity interest, does not pay dividends, cannot be traded, and has no protection under securities law.
+Even though it is referred to as "common stock" in corporate offering documents, a share of Packers stock does not share the same rights traditionally associated with common or preferred stock in publicly-traded companies.
+A Packers share does not include an equity interest, does not pay dividends, cannot be traded, and has no protection under securities law.
 It also confers no season-ticket purchasing privileges.
 Shareholders receive nothing more than voting rights, an invitation to the corporation's annual meeting, and an opportunity to purchase exclusive shareholder-only merchandise.

 Shares cannot be resold, except back to the team for a fraction of the original price.
 While new shares can be given as gifts, transfers are technically allowed only between immediate family members once ownership has been established.

 Stock sales

+The corporation currently has approximately 538,967 stockholders, who collectively own approximately 5,204,625 shares of stock following the sixth stock sale in 2022.
+There have been six stock sales, in 1923, 1935, 1950, 1997, 2011, and 2022.
+Shares in 1923 sold for $5 apiece (approximately $75 in 2020 dollars), while in 1997 they were sold at $200 each, $250 each in 2011, and $300 each in 2022.

 There have been six stock issues over the history of the Packers organization: